 You can use your income property as a vacation destination and rent it out when you are not there.
 Free vacation home!

 There is a resurgence in renting.
-With growing demand and dwindling supply, landlords are able to increase rental rates (on par with regional increases).
+With growing demand and dwindling supply, landlords can increase rental rates (on par with regional increases).
 Here are some stats and reasons why:

-As of early 2013, over 15 million Nigeria were renting and the number of renter households is likely to increase by between 4.0 million and 4.7 million in 2014.
+As of early 2013, over 15 million Nigeria was renting and the number of renter households is likely to increase by between 4.0 million and 4.7 million in 2014.

-Over 300,000 Duplexes, Terraces and Flats are expected to be rented across Lagos State and over 10million within Nigeria by 2021 – a 185% increase from the approximate 14 million rented in 2019.
+Over 30,000 Duplexes, Terraces, and Flats are expected to be rented across Lagos State and over 3million within Nigeria by 2021 – a 185% increase from the approximate 1.2 million rented in 2019.

 Rent is reportedly increasing in today’s rental market, yet 40% of people say they rent and continue to rent because they enjoy it.
-There has been a dramatic increase in buy-to-rent purchases recently with home owners who own more than one property.
+There has been a dramatic increase in buy-to-rent purchases recently with landlords who own more than one property.

 Home prices will rise half as much in 2020 because more supply will come on to the market.
-Credit will remain tight as un/under employment is expected to continue to raise, therefore increasing the need for rental units and replenishing the demand.
+Credit will remain tight as un/underemployment, is expected to rise, therefore increasing the need for rental units and replenishing the demand.